This post may contain affiliate links.

 Both of these factors make travel good for kids.

 Is Travelling With Kids Expensive?

-Only if you put them in charge of the holiday money.
+Travel with kids is only expensive if you put them in charge of the holiday money.

 Tips For Flying With Kids